 The locals took particular enjoyment from teaching us phonetically how to introduce ourselves as “Stupid ignorant English tourists” which repeatedly got smiles and claps from the strangers we encountered.
 It seems the British sense of humour resonates well with the Japanese.
 A smile can help relieve a lot of the frustration due to a language barrier and buying a round of drinks for all the patrons helps even more 😀

 Another instance occurred when my friends and I went to a different bar (ed. shock horror, there’s a theme developing), where the staff couldn’t speak English at all.
-Luckily for us we could now muddle through with beer related phrases and our now standard introduction of “We are stupid ignorant English tourists” at the ready.
+Luckily for us, we could now muddle through with beer-related phrases and are now the standard introduction of “We are stupid ignorant English tourists” at the ready.
 It seems every Japanese we met in Tokyo, had an electronic translator to hand.
-We spent a good few hours getting to know the staff and when the conversation moved away from alcohol based requests we had many laughs trying to decipher the machine translations from the ‘British’ friendly device.
+We spent a good few hours getting to know the staff and when the conversation moved away from alcohol-based requests we had many laughs trying to decipher the machine translations from the ‘British’ friendly device.
 Then it turned to Karaoke where diplomatic negotiations began to break down (Strangely, their renditions of English songs were usually much better than our own attempts, even when they couldn’t speak the language).